d3/d3-voronoi/README.md

 # d3-voronoi

-An implementation of Steven J. Fortune’s algorithm to compute the Voronoi diagram of a set of two-dimensional points.
-Can also compute the dual Delaunay triangulation and Delaunay mesh.
+An implementation of Steven J. Fortune’s algorithm to compute the Voronoi diagram of a set of two-dimensional points, largely based on [Raymond Hill’s implementation](https://github.com/gorhill/Javascript-Voronoi).
+Also implements the dual Delaunay triangulation and Delaunay mesh.

 ## Installing